mikebridge/mikebridge.github.io/_posts/test/2017-01-19-kinect-and-processing.md

 - Download the [Kinect SDK 2.0](https://developer.microsoft.com/en-us/windows/kinect) and install it.
 This has some programming libraries as well as a program called Kinect Studio that you can use to try out the Kinect.
+(The processing library we install below requires it.)
-- Set up the Kinect and attach it to the computer, then otest that it's working with Kinect Studio.
+- Set up the Kinect and attach it to the computer, then verify that it's working with Kinect Studio.
 - Download and install the [64-bit version of Processing](https://processing.org/download).
-All you need to do is download the zip file and uncompress it somewhere, e.g. `C:\Program Files\Processing`
+Download the zip file and uncompress it somewhere, e.g. `C:\Program Files\Processing`
-- From the `Sketch -> Import Library... -> Add Library` menu item, type "kinect" in the search box and choose "Kinect V2 for Processing".
+- Launch the program from the `processing.exe` executable, and from the `Sketch -> Import Library... -> Add Library` menu item, type "kinect" in the search box and choose "Kinect V2 for Processing".
 Click "Install"---I have version 0.7.8.

 <figure>
  	<img src="/images/kinect/kinect-libs.png">